moisesGlb/serenityReportsTraning/README.md

     mvn clean verify

-## Use Gradle

-Open a command window and run:

-    gradlew test

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
+The command provided above will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!